A bill to provide that silencers be treated the same as long guns.

 The bill’s titles are written by its sponsor.

 Sponsor and status

 Sponsor.
 Senator for Idaho.
 Republican.

 Length: 3 pages

-This bill was introduced on November 4, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 4, 2015, in a previous session of Congress, but it did not receive a vote.

 Nov 4, 2015